-I applied online and interviewed at Trion Worlds.
+I applied online – interviewed at Trion Worlds (San Diego, CA).

 The offer came before I left town, which was a nice surprise.
 Trion was being aggressive (always nice) and eager to get me on board.
 I ended up declining, largely because I was concerned about being tied to a job that would live or die based on the success of a single product (this was the only project in development at the studio at that time, not sure what the current situation is).
 There were a few other "cons" that were less important but still influenced my decision: 1) The offices were located in a boring corporate park in a sterile and depressing part of town.
 Inside there were few windows and the place was as dark as a crypt.
 No physical amenities within walking distance.
 Not a good environment, at least for me.
 2) I think I met two women total while at Trion: the recruiter and the woman who brought me water when I arrived at the office.
 Not very progressive.
 I like working with both men AND women.
 There were probably other women around, but it seemed like a sausage fest.
 3) Work/life balance was unclear.
 Many of the guys I met had families and claimed to work reasonable hours, but my "spider sense" was tingling and I got the impression that this was a crew used to crunching.

-I applied through a staffing agency and the process took 4+ weeks – interviewed at Trion Worlds in October 2010.
+I applied through a staffing agency.
+The process took 4+ weeks – interviewed at Trion Worlds (San Diego, CA) in October 2010.

-I applied online and the process took a day – interviewed at Trion Worlds in March 2010.
+I applied online.
+The process took 1 day – interviewed at Trion Worlds (Austin, TX) in March 2010.

-I applied through a staffing agency and the process took 6 weeks – interviewed at Trion Worlds.
+I applied through a staffing agency.
+The process took 6 weeks – interviewed at Trion Worlds.